alison-t/alison-t.github.io/essays/something-new.md

 One of the scariest parts of a new Computer Science course is the challenge of learning a new language.

-It is one of the most exciting parts, too.
+Oddly enough, that challenge happens to be one of the most exciting parts of Computer Science, too.

 ## Javascript?
 Is that just Java's full name?